jina-ai/docs/chapters/logging.rst

           process: '%(process)s'
           type: '%(levelname)s'

-If you want to hide the logs of a certain Pod, you can set ``quiet=True`` in flow like:
+If you want to hide the logs of a certain Pod, you can set ``quiet=True`` in a Flow like:

 .. highlight:: python
 .. code-block:: python